News/Blogs

 2. Adams, B. (2023, September 29).
 As Novo Nordisk boosts Wegovy, Ozempic AD spend, analysis finds “a rising tide lifts all boats” for diabetes, weight-loss drugs.
 Fierce Pharma. https://www.fiercepharma.com/marketing/novo-nordisk-boosts-wegovy-ozempic-ad-spend-analysis-finds-rising-tide-lifts-all-boats

-About Serve You Rx
+About Serve You Rx®

 Serve You Rx is a full-service pharmacy benefit manager (PBM) with unquestionable flexibility and an unwavering commitment to doing what’s best for its clients.
 With a fervent focus on those it serves, including insurance brokers, consultants, third-party administrators, and their clients, Serve You Rx delivers exceptional service and tailored, cost-effective benefit solutions.
-Independent and privately held for over 36 years, Serve You Rx can implement new groups in 30 days or less and say “yes” to a wide variety of viable solutions.
+Independent and privately held for nearly 40 years, Serve You Rx can implement new groups in 30 days or less and say “yes” to a wide variety of viable solutions.
 Known for its adaptability, quality, and client-centricity, Serve You Rx aims to be a benchmark for better client service.

 Want articles like this sent right to your inbox?
 Sign up today.